awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-lex-bot-fulfillmentupdatesspecification.md

 # AWS::Lex::Bot FulfillmentUpdatesSpecification<a name="aws-properties-lex-bot-fulfillmentupdatesspecification"></a>

-<a name="aws-properties-lex-bot-fulfillmentupdatesspecification-description"></a>The `FulfillmentUpdatesSpecification` property type specifies Property description not available\. for an [AWS::Lex::Bot](aws-resource-lex-bot.md)\.
+Provides information for updating the user on the progress of fulfilling an intent\.

 ## Syntax<a name="aws-properties-lex-bot-fulfillmentupdatesspecification-syntax"></a>